pymodbus-dev/pymodbus/README.rst

 Summary
 ------------------------------------------------------------

-Pymodbus is a full Modbus protocol implementation using a synchronous or asynchronous core.
-The preferred mode for asynchronous communication is asyncio, however for the moment twisted are also supported (due to be removed or converted to a plugin in a later version).
+Pymodbus is a full Modbus protocol implementation using a synchronous or asynchronous (using asyncio) core.

 Supported modbus communication modes: tcp, rtu-over-tcp, udp, serial, tls